ckclassrooms/final-project-food-team/Final_Checkpoint.md

 How to Navigate through the website-
 1) This is the landing page of our app.
 Here, the user can search for Recipes using the search bar and also click on some of the listed common recipes.
+Also, the user can authenticate with Kroger by clicking on the red button if they want to add ingredients to cart.
 <img width="1439" alt="Screen Shot 2022-12-03 at 7 10 00 PM" src="https://user-images.githubusercontent.com/97759670/205469165-9b6d9322-8636-4a1b-9cac-aaace7b7734b.png">

 2) If we search for "pizza", this is the results page shown.
 Any individual recipe can be clicked here.